-Winston’s whole-child approach employs both a Guidance Counselor and College and Career Counselor in support of our students.
-The Guidance Counselor conducts individual, group, and family counseling pertaining to issues related to school success and classroom guidance lessons.
+Winston’s Guidance Counselor conducts individual, group, and family counseling pertaining to issues related to school success and classroom guidance lessons.
 The Guidance Counselor also works with teachers to complete and organize behavior observation/rating scales.

 Purpose of Guidance